What is Folic Acid (Vitamin B9)?

 Folic acid helps lessen depression.
 Studies have shown that individuals who suffer from depression and anxiety have lower folate levels.
-Folate plays an important role in the formation of serotonin and dopamine.
+Folate plays a vital role in the formation of serotonin and dopamine.
 When these two neurotransmitters are imbalanced or insufficient, it can lead to depression and anxiety disorders.
-It can be added as a supplement to a daily diet for people who have depression and anxiety to help boost those neurotransmitters to healthier levels, leading to a significant improvement in symptoms as a result.
+You can add folic acid as a supplement to a daily diet for people who have depression and anxiety to help boost those neurotransmitters to healthier levels, leading to a significant improvement in symptoms as a result.
+The course of treatment is far better than the atrocities of the psychiatric industry, over drugging instead of discovering the actual cause of the problem — nutritional deficiency. (x)

 - Other Benefits of Folic Acid

-While folic acid is mainly known for its benefits for pregnancy and development, it also has a few other, lesser known benefits and uses.
-One such purpose is its function as being a “repairman” of nervous system tissue, muscles and red blood cells.
-Our bodies and the systems that make them operate are put through a lot over the years and sometimes get minor damages on an internal level.
-That is where it comes in to assist by using it’s 100 plus coenzymes to rehabilitate those damaged cells and make them stronger and healthier.
+While we mainly know folic acid for its benefits for pregnancy and fetus development, it also has a few other lesser-known benefits and uses.
+One such purpose is its function as a “repairman” of nervous system tissue, muscles and red blood cells.
+Your body and systems that make them operate go through a lot over the years and sometimes get minor damages on an internal level.
+That is where it comes in to assist your body by using its 100 plus coenzymes to rehabilitate those damaged cells and make them stronger and healthier — metabolic processes. (x)

-Another great benefit of it is cell growth.
-Since B vitamins are all good for the growth of cells, having adequate levels can improve hair, skin and nail growth.
-In fact, many multivitamins contain folic acid due to its powerful impact on cell growth.
+Another significant benefit of it is cell growth.
+Since B vitamins are all good for the development of cells, having adequate levels can improve hair, skin and nail growth.
+In fact, many multivitamins contain folic acid because of its powerful impact on cell growth.

 Vitamin B9 in Foods

 If you are less than thrilled at the idea of taking the synthetic version of vitamin B9, it is not vital that you do.
-It is reasonably easy to get the daily required amount of B9 via natural ways (which means you will be consuming the nature-grown folate form of B9, not folic acid).
-Below is a list of folate-rich foods that you can add to your daily diet.
+It is reasonably easy to get the daily required amount of B9 via natural ways.
+That way, you will consume the nature-grown folate form of B9, not folic acid.
+Below is a list of folate-rich foods that you can add to your daily diet:

 - Lettuce (or any leafy green)